Question about KitchenAid KSM150PS Artisan Series Stand Mixer

 My kitchenaid K45 mixer only works on high speed.
 What should I check to correct this so it will work with the slower speeds.

 Posted by Anonymous on

-I have added a link below for our help page on adjusting your mixers head height.
+I have added a link below for a help video on adjusting your speed on your mixer: